syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Loading the complex type property values in autocomplete editor

 You can display the complex type property values in autocomplete editor by using the `DisplyMemberPath` and `SelectedValuePath` properties of `DataFormAutoCompleteItem`.
-You need to use `GenerateDataFormItem` event to set `DisplayMemberPath` and `SelectedValuePath` property values of `DataFormAutoCompleteItem`.
+You need to use the `GenerateDataFormItem` event to set the `DisplayMemberPath` and `SelectedValuePath` property values of `DataFormAutoCompleteItem`.

 N> Class cannot be directly set as data type for autocomplete editor in this complex type scenario.